Authentication and Legalization of Canadian Documents for Use in Italy: A Comprehensive Guide

 The process of authentication and legalization can be complicated, especially if there are deadlines to meet.
 ALSC is a well-established company that provides authentication and legalization services for Canadian documents for use in Italy and over one hundred other countries worldwide.
 They work closely with agents at Global Affairs and staff at various Italian consulates across Canada and have a thorough understanding of the requirements and fees for each stage of the process.
 When you choose ALSC, their experts will assist you with preparing your documents for authentication and legalization, and once they have received them, they take care of the rest, while you receive regular updates on the status of your documents.
 ALSC can also ship your documents to anywhere in the world at an additional cost.

-Canadian Documents for use in Italy
+Canadian Vital Statistics Documents for Use in Italy

 Canadian vital statistics documents such as birth certificates, marriage certificates, and death certificates, as well as police checks, are some of the most commonly required documents for use overseas.
 These documents are issued by the vital statistics department of the province in which the birth, marriage, or death occurred.
 It is crucial to note that Global Affairs Canada cannot authenticate wallet-sized birth certificates, and divorce certificates must be obtained from the courthouse that finalized the divorce.
 Canadian power of attorney must be notarized by a Canadian lawyer or notary public to be valid for authentication and legalization.

 ALSC has service centers in over a dozen cities across Canada, making it convenient for clients to drop off their documents for authentication and legalization.
 They also provide free FedEx shipping to their headquarters in Ottawa for authentication and legalization and can ship documents to any one of their service centers via FedEx for free for pickup, or anywhere else in the world at an additional cost.